jdmdigital/jdm-custom-cta/README.md

 The plugin does **NOT** enqueue any resources or make any significant change to the speed of the site.
 It simply adds this handy functionality using a custom post meta box and give theme developers a new function they can use in their themes.

 ## Installation
-1. [Download the plugin here](http://labs.jdmdigital.co/wp-content/uploads/sites/4/2016/02/jdm-custom-cta.zip "Download v0.5 from JDM Labs") or from this GitHub repo (choose ZIP)
-2. Install the plugin, and the updater - [tutorial here for using GitHub Updater](http://labs.jdmdigital.co/plugins/github-updates/)
+1. Install the plugin, and the updater - [tutorial here for using GitHub Updater](http://labs.jdmdigital.co/plugins/github-updates/)
-3. Activate the plugin
+2. Activate the plugin
-4. Go to one of your Pages or "Add New Page"
+3. Go to one of your Pages or "Add New Page"
-5. Look for the new post meta box titled Call to Action (CTA) under the WYSIWYG editor
+4. Look for the new post meta box titled Call to Action (CTA) under the WYSIWYG editor
-6. Enter the URL where you want the CTA to link to, starting with http://
+5. Enter the URL where you want the CTA to link to, starting with http://
-7. Enter the text you want the button to say, for example: “Click Here for Awesome Stuff”
+6. Enter the text you want the button to say, for example: “Click Here for Awesome Stuff”
-8. Publish or Update the page
+7. Publish or Update the page

 **NOTE**: That just sets the post meta for us to use our handy functions.
 You still have to add the actual functions to show the information in your theme.
 See a full example on [the plugin site](http://labs.jdmdigital.co/code/jdm-custom-cta/ "JDM Labs") for details on how to display your new Call-to-Action button in your themes.